Mumble-SRL/MBurger-iOS/Readme.md

 ![Dashboard image](Images/api_token.png)

-In your `AppDelegate` `application:didFinishLaunchingWithOptions:` initialize the SDK like the following: q
+Then in your `AppDelegate` `application:didFinishLaunchingWithOptions:` initialize the `NKManager` of the SDK setting a token like this:

 **Objective-c**:

 ```